fiveoceans-dev/pokernft/docs/dealing-and-betting.md

   - **Turn**: one community card
   - **River**: one community card

+Between individual deal events the server pauses `dealAnimationDelayMs` milliseconds so clients can animate the action.

 ## Betting Rounds & Acting Order

 - **Preflop**: the first active player to the left of the big blind acts first.
 In headsâ€‘up play the small blind acts first.